Binding, packing, tucking & padding

 Padding

-Padding involves using undergarments to create the appearance of larger breasts, hips or buttocks.
+Padding Use of undergarments, including breast forms, to create the appearance of larger breasts, hips or buttocks. involves using undergarments to create the appearance of larger breasts, hips or buttocks.

 Cleaning